akostrik/CPP_module_42/README.md

 Example: Dollar amounts are often stored with exactly two fractional digits, representing the cents
 Example: $1234.4321_{float}$ = (316014.6176, 8) = (316015, 8) = ($00000000.00000100.11010010.01101111_{2}$, 8)

-## Logarithmic
+## Logarithmic approximation
 Represent a real number by the logarithm of its absolute value and a sign bit.

-## Tapered floating-point
-Does not appear to be used in practice.

-## Interval
+## Interval approximation
 Allows one to represent numbers as intervals and obtain guaranteed bounds on results.
 It is generally based on other arithmetics, in particular floating point.

+## Tapered floating-point approximation
+Does not appear to be used in practice.

-## Rational representation to real numbers
+## Exact representation of rational numbers
-Represent numbers as fractions with integral numerator and denominator, and can therefore represent any rational number exactly.
+Represent numbers as fractions with integral numerator and denominator

-## Without encoding representation of real numbers
+## Exact representation of real numbers
-Handles irrational numbers like pi or sqrt{3} in a formal way, without dealing with an encoding.
-Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation.
+* Handles irrational numbers like pi or sqrt{3} in a formal way, without dealing with an encoding
+* Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation
-Computer algebra systems such as Mathematica, Maxima, Maple.
+* Ex: computer algebra systems such as Mathematica, Maxima, Maple